FoundationDB/fdb-record-layer/docs/FAQ.md

 A primary key definition can be prefixed with a special record type key.
 The Record Layer will assign a unique key value for each record type.
-In addition to avoiding the problem of collisions with the rest of the primary key values, the Record Layer leverages the guarantee that records of a given type are together and separate.
+In addition to avoiding the problem of collisions with the rest of the primary key values, the Record Layer leverages the guarantee that records of a given type are stored together.

 * The planner can scan when there is no appropriate index or when the filters match more of the primary key without skipping other types.